-Every year our minster invites guests from the world church to stay after the general assembly and we welcome them to morning worship and show them around the area.
-We have welcomed visitors from many places including Malawi, Nepal, USA, Canada, Taiwan and Ghana.
+East, Old and Inverarity have invited guests from the world church to stay after the general assembly and have welcomed them to morning worship and shown them around the area.
+We have welcomed visitors from many places including Malawi, Nepal, USA, Canada, Taiwan and Ghana and we would love for this World Mission to continue.